zhongyy/interpretable-face/README.md

 # interpretable-face
 This is the code for "Exploring Features and Attributes in Deep Face Recognition Using Visualization Techniques".
+The original 5000 images are put into pic5000pick1.rar and pic5000pick2.rar.

 Using this code, you can visualize what a neuron detects in VGGFace http://www.robots.ox.ac.uk/~vgg/software/vgg_face/.
 We provide an example of neuron 22 in pool5, which captures a kind of face attribute "bold".
 You could also use the code to interpret your own network.